How to scale elements and their layout with CSS "zoom"

 It's pretty green!

-I can totally see contrained situations when this can come in handy, but you should avoid animating it, because browsers probably don't appreciate the layout shift.
+I can totally see constrained situations where this can come in handy, but you should avoid animating it because browsers probably don't appreciate the layout shift.